iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.avera___12.0.19.010_02/report.md

 > this is a great app...especially during the pandemic. once in a while I have to wait for a doc, but they are doctors...
 99% I have no wait and no problems at all. thanks for making my healthcare safe and easy.<br> :date: __2020-08-04 17:56:54__

 > Great app.
 I love the video appointments.<br> :date: __2020-07-14 19:21:30__

-> It is good, since I'm not having any serious problems.
-Helps me when I would have to travel 70 miles for a face to face visit.<br> :date: __2020-06-22 22:57:20__